-Difference Between Finance vs Lease
+Difference between Finance vs Lease

-Finance vs Lease in this, Finance can be defined as an option or a mechanism that a buyer avails of when he or she chooses to purchase a high-priced product and settles the total amount by paying in periodical installments.
+Finance vs Lease in this, Finance can be defined as an option or a mechanism that a buyer avails of when he or she chooses to purchase a high-priced product and settles the total amount by paying in periodical instalments.
 On the other hand, a lease can be defined as an option or a mechanism in which a leasing company chooses to buy a financial asset on behalf of others.
 In a finance option, the customer is deemed the owner of the product, whereas, in a lease option, the leasing company or the dealer is regarded as the owner of the financial asset.

 The financing option may or may not require the buyer to make down payments, whereas, in the case of a leasing option, down payments are just not required.
 Finance is a sort of capital expenditure, whereas the lease option is regarded as an operating expense.
 In a finance option, the hirer can actually claim depreciation, whereas, in the case of a leasing option, it is the lessor who is eligible to claim depreciation.

-Head to Head Comparison Between Finance vs Lease (Infographics)
+Head to Head Comparison between Finance vs Lease (Infographics)

 Key Differences Between Finance vs Lease

 The key differences between finance and lease are provided and discussed as follows: